caiostringari/picoastal/README.md

 ![](doc/spinview.png)

-We will not use Spinview in this project but it is a useful tool to debug your camera.
+We will not use Spinview too much in this project but it is a useful tool to debug your camera.
 Please check Spinnaker documentation regarding Spinview usage.

-## 2.4.
+## 2.2.3.
 PySpin

 It is recommend to use python 3.8 with PySpin.
-Fortunatelly, it comes pre-installed with Ubuntu Mate.
+Fortunately, it comes pre-installed with Ubuntu Mate.

 Before installing FLIR's python interface, make sure the following dependencies are met: